tropiano/tropianhs/_posts/2025-05-08-april-report.md

 ## [Freelancing][personal]

-Again, spending almost all my free time freelancing this month.
-I hope it's enough to pay the bills.
-After taxes I am afraid I am still under.
+I kept freelancing in April.
+I am doing very interesting work, and it definitely helps me pay the bills.

 ## The cashflow

-Time to look at the income for this month.
+Time to look at the income for this month (without freelancing).

 | Item              | Income/Expense |
 | ----------------- | -------------- |